keshanviduranga/solidity-lottery/README.md

 # solidity-lottery
 A simple lottery app that runs on the Ethereum blockchain.
-And a test in random number generation in Solidity.
+And a test in pseudo random number generation in Solidity.